Cavaliers Status Update on Iman Shumpert | Cleveland Cavaliers

 Cavaliers Status Update on Iman Shumpert

-Cavaliers guard Iman Shumpert experienced left knee soreness during the first half of Friday night’s game in Cleveland vs. the LA Clippers.
-He was examined at halftime and did not return to play.
-Additional examination and imaging on Saturday at Cleveland Clinic Sports Health confirmed left knee effusion.
-He will be out 5-7 days while he undergoes treatment and rehabilitation.
-His status will be updated as appropriate.
+Iman Shumpert experienced a left foot injury during the first quarter of last night’s game in Cleveland at The Q vs. the Atlanta Hawks.
+He left the game and did not return to play.
+Additional examination and imaging this morning at Cleveland Clinic Sports Health by Cavaliers team physicians Dr. James Rosneck and Dr. Richard Parker confirmed a left foot sprain.
+Shumpert will undergo treatment and is currently projected to return to play in approximately seven to 10 days.